-- Q1.9 It is stated in each of the requirements that if a guaranteed benefit "similar in nature to GMDBs or VAGLBs" is offered as part of a contract that has an explicit reserve requirement other than VACARVM, the GMDB or VAGLB feature for which there is no explicit reserve requirement shall have RBC and reserves determined under VA RBC and VACARVM on a standalone basis.
-How are VA RBC and VACARVM requirements determined on a standalone basis for such a guaranteed benefit? - A: Footnote 3 of section II)A)3) of VACARVM contains guidance in interpreting the meaning of "similar in nature to GMDBs or VAGLBs."
-Further, some actuaries believe that to be "similar in nature to GMDBs or VAGLBs" means that the guaranteed benefit should be in lieu of, or supplemental to, a benefit that is dependent upon the growth of contract holder premiums that have been invested in separate accounts, mutual funds similar to the benefit provided by variable annuity products, or other market value funds or market indexed funds.
-Thus, these actuaries believe that applying the requirements on a "standalone basis" means that the projections required to calculate the Conditional Tail Expectation (CTE) Amount for VACARVM and the Total Asset Requirement for VA RBC should only reflect the revenues, benefit costs and expenses directly related to these benefits.
+- Q1.9 It is stated in the requirements that if a guaranteed benefit "similar in nature to GMDBs or VAGLBs" is offered as part of a contract that has an explicit reserve requirement other than VACARVM, the GMDB or VAGLB feature for which there is no explicit reserve requirement shall have RBC and reserves determined under VA RBC and VACARVM on a standalone basis.
+How are VA RBC requirements determined on a standalone basis for such a guaranteed benefit? - A: Some actuaries believe that to be "similar in nature to GMDBs or VAGLBs" means that the guaranteed benefit should be in lieu of, or supplemental to, a benefit that is dependent upon the growth of contract holder premiums that have been invested in separate accounts, mutual funds similar to the benefit provided by variable annuity products, or other market value funds or market indexed funds.
+Thus, these actuaries believe that applying the requirements on a "standalone basis" means that the projections required to calculate the Conditional Tail Expectation (CTE) Amount for VACARVM and the

+Total Asset Requirement (TAR) for VA RBC should only reflect the revenues, benefit costs and expenses directly related to these benefits.
 Of course, the funds in which the premiums have been invested would usually also be projected, but only for purposes of determining the guaranteed benefits and to determine the excess, if any, of the guaranteed benefit over what would have been provided in the absence of the guarantee for purposes of calculating benefit costs.

-Q1.10 How are inconsistencies between the proposed requirements for applicability of VA RBC and the scope requirements contained in AG VACARVM reconciled?
-If there are differences, would they be applied differently to the same block of business?

-A: The American Academy of Actuaries groups that developed the VA RBC and VACARVM recommendations stated within their deliberations that the products covered in VA RBC and AG VACARVM are intended to be the same.
-One exception to this, however, is that contracts issued prior to 1981 are not subject to AG VACARVM.
-(For further details, we refer the reader to Section 3 of this practice note, which discusses consistency and differences between VA RBC and VACARVM).

-- Q1.11 Does a General Account annuity product incorporating minimum death or living benefits and having a cash value minimum floor established by compliance with the Standard Nonforfeiture Law, but having amounts credited to it based on the investment performance of a segregated portfolio of assets, such as certain types of bonds, fall under the VA RBC and VACARVM requirements? - A: This type of product does not fall under the scope of the requirements inasmuch as the product is not a variable annuity or one of the other similar products specified in the requirements as falling within scope.
+- Q1.10 How are inconsistencies between the proposed requirements for applicability of VA RBC and the scope requirements contained in VACARVM reconciled?
+If there are differences, would they be applied differently to the same block of business? - A: The American Academy of Actuaries groups that developed the VA RBC and VACARVM recommendations stated within their deliberations that the products covered in VA RBC and VACARVM are intended to be the same.
+One exception to this, however, is that contracts issued prior to 1981 are not subject to VACARVM.
+(For further details, we refer the reader to Section 3 of this practice note, which discusses consistency and differences between VA RBC and VACARVM). - Q1.11 Does a General Account annuity product incorporating minimum death or living benefits and having a cash value minimum floor established by compliance with the Standard Nonforfeiture Law, but having amounts credited to it based on the investment performance of a segregated portfolio of assets, such as certain types of bonds, fall under the VA RBC requirements? - A: This type of product does not fall under the scope of the VA RBC requirement inasmuch as the product is not a variable annuity or one of the other similar products specified in the requirements as falling within scope.
 The death and living benefits under the product described above are not "similar in nature to GMDBs or VAGLBs" because the premiums have not been invested in separate accounts or mutual funds similar to the benefits provided by variable annuity products.